Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/natural/listener_pre_instructions.md

 - React as you normally would.

-### 👉 Do not let the speaker know you have been given these instructions. 👈
+### 👉 Please don't tell your partner about these instructions. 👈

 ---